Up to 35% Off Raised Beds

 Coleus growing in full sun conditions

-The color of caleus depends on exposure to the sun.
+The color of coleus depends on exposure to the sun.

-The color of their foliage is their best feature.
-When this isn’t going the way you planned it is disappointing.
+The color of their foliage is a coleus plant’s best feature.
+When this isn’t going the way you planned, it is disappointing.
 Their color comes down to sun exposure.

 In too little sun, the leaves will appear dull.
 They might take on a flimsy and thin quality.
 The more vibrant red and pink color will fade to more greens and yellows.
 I find this particularly a problem when they are in a darker area of the house.
 Move them into a sunnier location and the color will brighten.